 Having flat feet is an inherited condition and one that can actually lead to the formation of bunions, says Dr. Pliskin, chief of podiatry at North Shore University in the Northwell Health System.
 "A supportive shoe that holds up the arch and decreases the flattening of the medial column limiting pronation will reduce the progression of the deformity," he says.

-A great pick for those who are flat-footed with bunions is Orthofeet, which are designed specifically for a wide range of pesky foot conditions, including flat feet, bunions, back pain, plantar fasciitis, neuropathy, Morton's neuroma and more.
+A great brand for those who are flat-footed with bunions is Orthofeet, which designs shoes specifically for a wide range of pesky foot conditions, including flat feet, bunions, back pain, plantar fasciitis, neuropathy, Morton’s neuroma and more.

 In addition to their stretchable upper material, they have a wide toe box to accommodate large bunion growths.
 They also have arch support, which can provide significant comfort for those with flat feet.

-Check out a similar women's version of this shoe — the Sonoma sneaker — on Orthofeet's site.
+Check out a similar women's shoe — the Coral sneaker — on Orthofeet's site.

 Pros